chengwei0815/chengwei0815/README.md

-🔭 I’m a data professional with a background in full-stack software engineering, Accounting & Finance, currently working on job market trend client projects using OpenAI, PostgreSQL, LLM, AWS, Airflow and Docker
+🔭 I’m a data professional with a background in full-stack software engineering, Accounting & Finance, currently working on job market trend client projects using OpenAI, PostgreSQL, LLM, AWS, Airflow and Docker.
+I am currently studying GenAI.

 I am a Master's Student from University of Mannachusetts Boston studying Analytics with a specialization in Finance.
 Love playing Football, cooking.